fr114140/bbva-api-market/README.md

     @basic_stats  = @paystats.zipcode_basic_stats(28020, "201509", 10, "es_home", "month", "201512", "201509")
 ```

+- Manage exeptions

+BBVA API MARKET calls could raise some special exceptions caused by BBVA API MARKET (expired session, authentication errors, bad request, api services down, etc) named `::Bbva::Api::Market::Error::BbvaTypeException` This exceptions must to be controlled in your application to separate Bbva Service error from other exceptions.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.